I understand your fears, because I've lived them

 But my approach is so different.
 A bad day doesn't mean I beat myself up or eat my emotions into submission.

-I care for myself and listen to my body; if my body is exhausted and wants rest then I honour that.
+I care for myself and pay attention to what is going on; if my body is exhausted and wants rest then I listen to it.